flare-foundation/flare-hardhat-starter/README.md

-## If you are from the encode hackathon https://github.com/flare-foundation/flare-hardhat-starter/tree/encode-hackathon is the branch you look for
+## If you are from the eth-global/encode hackathon https://github.com/flare-foundation/flare-hardhat-starter/tree/encode-hackathon is the branch you look for

 ## Flare Hardhat Starter Kit